jbernard/dotfiles/README.rst

 your repository must be symlinked to ``~/.config``.
 If for example you have a directory ``config/awesome`` in your repository, it will be symlinked to ``~/.config/awesome``.

+This feature allows one additional level of nesting, but further subdirectories are not eligible for being a package.
+For example, ``config`` is valid, but ``config/transmission`` is not valid.
+Arbitrary nesting is a feature under current consideration.

+At the moment, packages can not be added or removed through the command line interface.
+They must be constructed and configured manually.
+Once this is done, ``sync``, ``list``, ``check``, and ``move`` will do the right thing.
+Support for ``add`` and ``remove`` is a current TODO item.

 Contribute
 ----------